British League of Racing Cyclists: The breakaway race

 Stancer's words influenced the NCU and it banned Stallard before the race had started.
 An agreement with the Road Time Trials Council meant that it too banned him.

 Stallard went ahead and his race finished, without incident, in front of a crowd at West Park.
 There were 34 riders, including two Dutchmen serving in the army in Britain.
 The programme, priced 2d, urged: "Onlookers are earnestly requested to remain on the pavements at all times during the race."
 It also said that "The event is run with the kind permission of the Chief Constables of Denbighshire, Shropshire, Staffordshire and Wolverhampton."
 Cycling reported:

-More than a thousand people watched the finish of the massed-start race organised by Percy Stallard, from Llangollen to Wolverhampton, on Sunday afternoon.
-The Chief Constable of Wolverhampton, an inspector, a sergeant and 15 uniformed policemen kept the crowd back.
-Police cars and police motorcyclists patrolled portions of the course.
-A police motorcyclist led the racing men through the streets to the finish.
-E. A. Price, of Wolverhampton, won the sprint from his clubmate, C. J. Anslow.

-The report - in which the frequent mention of the police reflected the magazine's concerns as expressed by Stancer - went on to explain that the race had been banned by the NCU and the RTTC but that there had been no incidents other than a lorry backing on to the course.
+The report – in which the frequent mention of the police reflected the magazine's concerns as expressed by Stancer – went on to explain that the race had been banned by the NCU and the RTTC but that there had been no incidents other than a lorry backing on to the course.
 Fifteen riders finished and all those involved in the race were expelled from the NCU.
 Stallard was banned for life for refusing to account for himself to the NCU's management.